 ESR6 (closed): Developing virtual screening methods to exploit large virtual chemical space.
 (University of Bern & AstraZeneca, Sweden & Switzerland)

-ESR7 (OPEN): Exploration of uncharted regions of the chemical space by reaction-driven de novo design.
+ESR7 (closed): Exploration of uncharted regions of the chemical space by reaction-driven de novo design.
 (Boehringer Ingelheim GmbH & Co KG and ETH Zürich, Germany and Switzerland)

 ESR8 (closed): Accessing new chemical space for lead optimization based on QSAR models.
 (AstraZeneca & Helmholtz Zentrum München, Germany & Sweden)